 The Board currently has eight members, of which five have been elected by shareholders.
 With the exception of Diane L. Wallace, Cheryl D. Alston, Darrell B. Jackson, and Dominic Janssens, each of the Trustees of the Trust was elected at a Special Meeting of Shareholders on June 14, 2016.
 Ms. Wallace was elected at a Special Meeting of Shareholders on April 25, 2017.
-Under the Amended and Restated Agreement and Declaration of Trust, each Trustee will continue in office until the termination of the Trust or his or her earlier death, retirement, resignation, incapacity, or removal.
+Under the Amended and Restated Trust Instrument, each Trustee will continue in office until the termination of the Trust or his or her earlier death, retirement, resignation, bankruptcy, incapacity, or removal.
 Vacancies will be filled by appointment by a majority of the remaining Trustees, subject to the 1940 Act.
+Therefore, no annual or regular meetings of shareholders normally will be held, unless otherwise required by the Amended and Restated Trust Instrument or the 1940 Act.
+Subject to the foregoing, shareholders have the power to vote to elect or remove Trustees, to terminate or reorganize their Portfolio, to amend the Amended and Restated Trust Instrument, to bring certain derivative actions, and on any other matters on which a shareholder vote is required by the 1940 Act, the Amended and Restated Trust Instrument, the Trust's Bylaws, or the Trustees.